On Dirichlet, Poncelet and Abel problems: The Poncelet problem

-\begin{proof} Note first that the Jacobi determinant of the system \re{rrl} of ordinary differential equations with respect to $r'$ is identically equal to zero, so that a standard theory of differential equations systems does not work for this system.
+\begin{proof} First, note that the Jacobi determinant of the system \re{rrl} of ordinary differential equations with respect to $r'$ identically equals zero, so a standard theory of differential equations systems does not work for this system.